-In sum, I find the seating arrangement in business class on the Etihad 330-200 to be equally unsatisfactory as on the Thai A350-900 for those sitting in the middle seats.
+In short I find the seating arrangement in business class on the Etihad 330-200 to be as unsatisfactory as on the Thai A350-900 for those sitting in the middle seats.

-On this flight i provided its usual business-class quilt, pillow, amenity kit, noise-cancelling headsets and bottled water.
+On this flight i provided its usual business-class quilt, pillow, amenity kit, noise-cancelling headsets,slippers, and bottled water.
 No pajamas.